 The idea of the “flipped” classroom is that core content can be reviewed and digested outside of the classroom.
 Class time (or Webinar time, or conference session time) can then be used for deeper discussion, collaborative learning, etc. Most of the buzz around the flipped classroom has been in the K-12 sector, but it is an idea that clear has implications for conferences, seminars, Webinars, and other popular forms of learning delivery in the lifelong learning market.
-(E-learning Industry recently did a post to address the question What is a Flipped Classroom?)
+Check out our thoughts on why you should be flipping out.
+(Also, E-learning Industry recently did a post to address the question What is a Flipped Classroom?)

 Over the past couple of decades we’ve learned more about how the human brain works than we ever knew before.
 Naturally, this knowledge is impacting how we think about teaching and learning.
 While there is plenty of misinformation, misinterpretation, and misapplication of neuroscience principles at this point, it seems inevitable that education providers will have to be fully up to speed on how the human mind works and what that means for delivering great learning experiences.

 Social learning is not a new concept, but clearly the widespread use of social media has had an impact on social learning opportunities.
 I’d say we’ve reached the “You’re soaking in it” point – people are employing a range of social connections and tools to support their learning without even thinking about it.
 Organizations increasingly have to think about how they can maintain a meaningful presence within their customers or members’ personal learning networks (PLNs).
 They also have an opportunity to help people think much more consciously and effectively about how to leverage social learning.
 (For more on social learning – including a free download of our report on Social Learning in the Association Space – check out our Learning 2.0 resource center.)